paul-florentin-charles/dereverberation-ml/README.md

 python3 clean.py
 ```

-This will remove all extra files generated while running main script or demo, apart from *model* directory since it contains very time-consuming files to generate.
+This will remove all extra files generated while running main script or demo, apart from *model* directory specified in *neuralnet.dnames* section, since it contains very time-consuming files to generate.

 ## Logging